ppati000/SHSHaker/README.md

 ### Changelog ###

+0.2.2 beta:

+* Fix system again so it doesn't start a new process

+0.2.1 beta:

+* Fix system() on Windows for Visual C++ compiler.
+No more Cygwin1.dll!

 0.2 beta:

 * Windows support
 * no more to_string
 * experimental compiler support for OS X. Completely untested!